kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 |  6130 |             12 Angry Men |               9.0 |       786416 |       9.0 |
 |  8257 |    The Godfather Part II |               9.0 |      1264131 |       9.0 |

 This looks significantly better.
-Now we have the ability to generate recommendations based on the average rating and number of votes, while taking into account a minumum number of votes needed to recommend.
+Now we have the ability to generate recommendations based on the average rating and number of votes, while taking into account a minimum number of votes needed to recommend.

 ### Collaborative Filtering Recommendation Models

 We are now going to move onto a new type of recommendation system using collaborative filtering.
-All of the previous recommender systems were content based, meaning they would recommend items based on analyizing item attributes and finding similar items.
+All of the previous recommender systems were content based, meaning they would recommend items based on analyzing item attributes and finding similar items.
 Pivoting to collaborative filtering, we will now create a recommendation system based on a user's previous behaviors.
 The goal of collaborative filtering systems is to provide the best user experience.
-Big companies such as Netflix and Amazon use these everyday and are a staple of their business model.
+Big companies such as Netflix and Amazon use these every day and are a staple of their business model.

 Our dataframe contains user ratings that range from 0.5 to 5.0.
 Therefore, we can model this problem as an instance of supervised learning where we need to predict the rating, given a user and a movie.
 Although the ratings can only take in ten discrete values, we will model this as a regression problem.